 Many mothers tend to neglect their own health as they pay more attention to the baby’s.
 This should not be so.
 Consider the safety rules observed when putting on an oxygen mask.
 You need to put on your own oxygen mask before you put the child’s mask on him.

 What breastfeeding mothers need to seriously realize is that they are the main providers of nutrition to their babies.
-Being so gives them greater responsibility over their own health to sustain the growing needs of their bodies and the baby’s.
+Hence, it bestows them greater responsibility to sustain the needs of their own bodies and the baby’s.
 This does not mean you have to say goodbye to an awesome smile.

-Among many other aspects, the teeth can be so neglected that this gave way to a known myth that for every child, the mother loses a tooth.
+In fact, this typical neglect gave way to a myth that for every child, the mother loses a tooth.
 Whoa!
 That is a trade-off you would want to do away with.
 Let’s zero in on the greater need to care for the teeth.
 Doctors have made no official link between breastfeeding and the high probability of cavities.

 However, the body’s heightened need for care and nutrients and the probable lack thereof becomes a reason why dental health may deteriorate.

-What can you do to slow down the rising risk factors that threaten your oral health during lactation?
+What can slow down the risk factors that threaten your oral health during lactation and breastfeeding?

-There are simple modifications on a nursing mom’s diet that becomes imperative during this phase.
+There are simple modifications on a nursing mom’s diet that becomes imperative during the breast feeding phase.
 In fact, they’re so simple, you may already be doing them!
 Stay away from artificial sugar.
 Exercise caution in your food selection.
-Your low-calorie yogurt may just be full of artificial sugar, which may harm your teeth ever more than it can when you are not nursing.
-Have more protein from peanut butter, cheese, and eggs.
+Your low-calorie yogurt may be full of artificial sugar, which harmful for your teeth and your baby.
+Consume more proteins from healthy foods like peanut butter, cheese, and eggs.

 These are excellent sources of energy and calories that will not be to your teeth’s detriment.
-Cheese has high pH value.
+Cheese has high pH value apart from giving you the nutrition for healthy breastfeeding.
 Bacteria that causes tooth decay do not thrive in a high pH environment.

 Sugary and acidic food breeds these unwanted bacteria.
 Eat more fruits and vegetables and consider honey as a sweetener over sugar.
 Aside from these diet adjustments, increase your protection by maintaining consistent two-minute, twice-a-day brushing and regular flossing.
-You may space out your visits to the dentist, but remember how vital it is in ensuring your oral health while breastfeeding.
+You may space out your visits to the dentist, but remember to safeguard your oral health while breastfeeding.

 Learn more through your experts and tips on dental wellness, visit our website Des Moines Dental Group and book your first consultation with the best in Des Moines at 515-512-5339.